edgedb/edgedb/docs/edgeql/expressions/shapes.rst

         }
     };

-When a simple path is used as the definition of a computable link, that has the effect of aliasing the underlying link and thus preserving any link properties as well.
+When a simple path is used as the definition of a computed link, that has the effect of aliasing the underlying link and thus preserving any link properties as well.
 For a path that has more than one step, it is always the *last* step that is aliased.